-called this mindset "typological thinking."
-According to typological thinking, natural science should focus on typical phenomena, such as the typical human body, the typical falling object, and the typical circle.
-Furthermore, scientists should try to isolate extraneous, confounding factors, such as temperature, size, and location, when studying these typical phenomena.
+ature, size, and location, when studying these typical phenomena.
 A strong assumption, which has worked well in natural science, is that once we understand the typical phenomena, we can generalize the knowledge to individual, concrete cases.

 Adhering to Plato's typological thinking in the physical sciences has resulted in a great success story.
-This kind of thinking also resolved the potential conflict between science and religion for a long time, as natural laws, from this perspective, provide sufficient, physical, or immediate causes governing natural objects, instead of relying on "final causes" directly from the God.
+This kind of thinking also resolved the potential conflict between science and religion for a long time, as natural laws, from this perspective, provide sufficient, physical, or immediate causes governing natural objects, instead of relying on "final causes" directly from God.
 One can trace highly successful examples in Copernicus, Galileo, and Newton to this line of reasoning.
-In typological thinking, real life deviations from the perfect world of being are considered nuisances, imperfections in making copies, and thus trivial and ignorable, unworthy of a true scientist's attention.
+In typological thinking, real life deviations from the perfect world of being are considered nuisances, imperfections resulting from making copies, and thus trivial and ignorable, unworthy of a true scientist's attention.
 The core of this philosophy is that a scientist can make a great scientific discovery only if he/she knows how to go beyond the nuisances posed by deviations in the world of being.

-Plato's definition of science dominated the scientific community, and to a large extent, still does.
-In the mid nineteenth century, however, the English biologist Charles Darwin started a revolution.
+Plato's definition of truths dominated the scientific community, and to a large extent, still does.
+In the mid 19th century, however, the English biologist Charles Darwin started a revolution.
 While Darwin is remembered today mostly for his evolutionary theory of natural selection, what concerns us here is his thinking about population.
 For Darwin, deviations are no longer considered as unreal, undesirable, and minor as they were to Plato.
 Rather, they are the very sources of evolution and have become the most interesting aspect of scientific inquiry.

 For Darwin, variation is reality, not some undesirable error on the part of the observer.
 In his book On the Origins of Species (1859), the first two chapters are entitled "Variation under Nature" and "Variation under Domestication."
 What is important here is the individual, not just the type.
 Offspring of the same parents are different from each other.
 Variation is inheritable from generation to generation.
-Variation is fundamental to natural selection: in today's language, abundant genetic variation is produced in every generation, but only relatively few individuals survive and reproduce.
+Variation is fundamental to natural selection: In today's language, abundant genetic variation is produced in every generation, but only relatively few individuals survive and reproduce.

 Darwin was a biologist.
 It was his cousin, Francis Galton, who introduced Darwin's population thinking to social science.
-Like Darwin, Galton was from a wealthy family.
 Disenchanted with university life, Galton traveled a lot and observed that people were very different in every possible way, from height to intelligence to beauty.
 To Galton, the value of averages is limited.
-"Individual differences... were almost the only thing of interest" (Hilts 1973, p.221).
+"Individual differences . . . were almost the only thing of interest" (Hilts, 1973, p.
+221).
 He then began to apply population thinking in Darwin's biology to the study of humans, using the tools of statistics.

 Galton was not the first scientist to apply statistics to the study of humans.
-Adolphe Quételet, a Belgium mathematician, had already extended probability theories of measurement, those associated with the normal distribution, to social phenomena, under the label of "social physics" (Quételet 1842).
+Adolphe Quételet, a Belgium mathematician, had already extended probability theories of measurement, those associated with the normal distribution, to social phenomena, under the label of "social physics" (Quételet, 1842).
 Focusing his social physics on the "average man," Quételet was attracted to the idea that averages in a population or subpopulation seem to be stable and predictable, despite the apparent large variations and uncertainties in individuals' behaviors.
 That is, averages seem to satisfy Plato's high standards of invariance and absoluteness for universal truths.